Funding for UK/EU students 2020/21

 The BBSRC White Rose Doctoral Training Partnership in Mechanistic Biology brings together the research of the world-class molecular and cellular bioscience centres at the White Rose universities of Leeds, Sheffield and York.

-At York, awards may typically be available in the following departments:
+At York, studentships are typically be available in the following departments:

 NERC is the UK's largest funder of independent environmental science, training and innovation, delivered through universities and research centres.
 NERC awards studentship funding directly to universities.